Readless

 Feedly Free allows up to 100 sources organized into 3 folders, with no AI features, no Notes, and no Highlights.
 Paid upgrades start at $6.99/month for Pro and $12.99/month for Pro+, with Pro+ unlocking the Leo AI research assistant (SocialRails pricing breakdown, 2026).
 Feedly commands 99.43% of the RSS reader market, making it the default onboarding choice for most new users.

 Feedly's official docs describe Free, Pro, Pro+, and Enterprise tiers (Feedly documentation).
 For concrete free-plan numbers used by most evaluators, Zapier's 2026 testing cites Feedly Free at up to 100 sources (Zapier review, 2026).
-In practice, Feedly is the easiest onboarding path for users who want to read quickly with minimal setup.
+In practice, Feedly is the easiest onboarding path for users who want to read quickly with minimal setup — for the full free-vs-paid breakdown, see our Feedly pricing 2026 guide.

 Category2026 LimitPractical Impact